 - Swabbing a sample fluid from cervix in women

-The common treatment for Gonorrhea is by taking antibiotic.
+The common treatment for Gonorrhea is by taking antibiotics.
 It can be in the form of oral or injectable.
 If you have a partner, your partner needs to be screened as well to ensure that the bacteria will not spread.
-When taking antibiotic, take it accordingly.
+When taking antibiotics, take it accordingly.
 If you are advised to take it for seven days, do so even if you no longer feel any symptoms of Gonorrhea infection.
 Completely treating Gonorrhea is the only way to make sure that you will not spread the disease to your partner or future partners.
 While on treatment, avoid having sexual activity as well.